Blosc/blogsite/posts/cumulative_sumprod.rst

 .. description:
 .. type: text

 As mentioned in previous blog posts (see `this blog <https://ironarray.io/blog/array-api>`_) the maintainers of ``python-blosc2`` are going all-in on Array API integration.
 This means adding new functions to bring the library up to the standard.
-Of course integrating a given function may be more or less difficult for each library which aspires to compatibility, depending on legacy code, design principles, and the overarching philosophy of the package.
+Of course, integrating a given function may be more or less difficult for a given library which aspires to compatibility, depending on legacy code, design principles, and the overarching philosophy of the package.
 Since ``python-blosc2`` uses chunked arrays, handling reductions and mapping between local chunk- and global array-indexing can be tricky.

 Cumulative reductions
 ---------------------